—————AM Portables Mega Shootout – 2017 Update—————

 Audio Quality: Although this is a reception report first and foremost I will comment on sound quality where appropriate.
 A program listener may prefer a radio that hides noise a bit while the “Hard-Core” DXer may prefer a radio which gives maximum intelligibility to extremely faint traces of signals.
 Also a radio with very extended or pronounced high frequency audio response will accentuate noise more than a radio with a mellower tonal quality or less extended high end; there are areas of subjectivity here but the radios can also be objectively quantified so you will know what to expect.
 The best of both worlds is a radio with some user control over the tonal characteristics.

 Features & Ergonomics: Older radios were analog with simple tuning dials and controls.
-Most (but not all) current radios are digital, and have PLL (Phase Locked Loop) digital tuning where the frequency is locked in perfectly and displayed digitally.
+Most (but not all) current radios are digital, and the tuned frequency is locked in perfectly and displayed digitally.
 Most digital radios have many features, such as direct frequency entry via a keypad, clocks, timers, many memory presets, auto scanning and more.
 Either type of radio can perform well or poorly…it depends on how well it is designed.
 There are good reasons to prefer either…I tend to use both types for different jobs.
 I enjoy band scanning on my old analog radios but I also use digitals to hop from one frequency to another quickly.
 There is no best choice.

 Please remember that these radios are rated within groups only…they are not in descending order within the groups except as noted.
-I will comment when a radio is obviously worse than the models above it from time to time.
-Most of these radios have full reviews on this site…a few will be upcoming.
-I also welcome your comments and questions at firstname.lastname@example.org…those with general interest will be posted in the Q and A column under the Reader’s Questions Tab.
+I will occasionally comment when a radio is near the top or bottom of its group – also note that most of these radios have full reviews on this site…a few will be upcoming.
+I also welcome your comments and questions at email@example.com…those with general interest will be posted in the Q and A column under the Reader’s Questions Tab.

 The Contestants (In Groups Rated For Overall AM Reception– Models Within Groups Approximately Equal Except As Noted) – Capsule Reviews follow the lists.